shinyquagsire23/monado/doc/vulkan-extensions.md

 ## Notes

-Kept out of the table above to limit its width.
+Kept out of the preceding table to limit its width.

 * Server type:
   * a: Windowed